fenhl/magic-set-generator/README.md

 * You will need Python 3.6 or later.
 [Download here](https://www.python.org/downloads/windows/).
     * Make sure to check the “Add Python to PATH” option when installing.
+    * You can also install Python using [Chocolatey](https://chocolatey.org/).
+This is the recommended way to install Python if you already have Chocolatey on your system.
+If you do, run the following commands using `pip` or `python` instead of `pip3` or `python3`.
 * Download [this zip file](https://github.com/fenhl/json-to-mse/archive/master.zip).
 * Unzip the downloaded file, and open the resulting folder in the command line.
 To do so, right-click it in File Explorer while holding shift, then select “Open PowerShell window here” or “Open command prompt here”.
 * In the command line, run the following command: